-Investigation of viral DNA sequence reads in placental metagenomic DNA
+Investigation of viral DNA sequence reads in placental metagenomic DNA.

-The largest public database of placental metagenomes available was generated from the aforementioned study by Aagaard et al. [5], which contained metagenomic data from different patient groups; those pregnancies that had delivered at full term (20 births), pregnancies that had delivered spontaneously preterm (<37 weeks) (13 births), full-term pregnancies that had reported infections [antepartum sexually transmitted infections (e.g. gonorrhoea, chlamydia or syphilis), urinary tract infections or systemic infections (e.g. pneumonia)] (12 births) and pregnancies that were both preterm and had reported infections (three births).
+The largest public database of placental metagenomes available was generated from the aforementioned mentioned study by Aagaard et al. (5), which contained metagenomic data from different patient groups; those pregnancies which had delivered at full term (20 births), pregnancies that have delivered spontaneously preterm (less than 37 weeks) (13 births), full term pregnancies that had reported infections (antepartum sexually transmitted infections (for example, gonorrhea, chlamydia, or syphilis), urinary tract infections or systemic infections (for example, pneumonia)) (12 births) and pregnancies that were both preterm and had reported infections (3 births).
 Information on sample collection and preparation can be found in the placental metagenome data portion of the Materials and Methods section.

-Based on previously reported factors such as accuracy and ease of use [46], a workflow based on Kraken2, a metagenomic classification tool that has previously been used to identify various viral DNA sequences in a range of tissue types [46-48], was developed.
-The workflow first included read trimming, reads were then filtered using a Kraken2 human genome-specific database, and finally remaining reads were classified using the Kraken2 standard database containing the RefSeq complete genomes for archaea, bacteria, human, viruses, plus UniVec core (a database of vector, adaptor, linker and primer sequences).
-By applying a minimum cutoff of greater than or equal to two or more reads, thus removing any single match classifications, only four placental metagenomes had reads classified as virus-derived; all classifications were attributed to herpesviruses HHV-6A, HHV-6B and HHV-5 (HCMV) (Fig. 1) and all HHV-classified reads were found in metagenomic samples from full-term births.
+Based on previously reported factors such as accuracy and ease of use (46), a workflow based on Kraken2, a metagenomic classification tool that has previously been used to identify various viral DNA sequences in a range of tissue types (46-48), was developed.
+The workflow first included read trimming, then reads were filtered using a Kraken2 human genome specific database, and finally remaining reads were classified using the Kraken2 standard database containing the RefSeq complete genomes for archaea, bacteria, human, viruses, plus Univec core (a database of vector, adaptor, linker and primer sequences).
+Applying a minimum cutoff of greater than or equal to two or more reads, thus removing any as virus derived; all classifications were attributed to herpesviruses HHV-6A, HHV-6B and HHV-5 (HCMV) (Figure 1) and all HHV classified reads were found in metagenomic samples from full term births.
 Alignment to an HHV-6 reference genome showed that the small number of matching reads aligned along the entire HHV-6 genome rather than to one specific region (data not shown).

-A second analysis classifying the human-filtered reads against a Kraken2 virus genome-only database identified a significant number of phiX174 reads in each metagenomic sequence (Fig. S1).
-These were probably introduced as a control in the sequencing protocol.
-Interestingly, these phiX174 matched reads were not identified in the initial standard database analysis as these reads were classified as bacterial derived phage sequences, and matches were filtered for virus-only classified sequences in that analysis.
-Reads corresponding to phiX174 were not over-represented in metagenomic samples from full-term births.
-Therefore, the differences we observed in detection of reads corresponding to human viral genomes (Fig. 1) was unlikely to be related to differences in sequencing of DNA from each placental metagenome.
+A second analysis classifying the human filtered reads against a Kraken2 virus genome only database identified a significant number of phiX174 reads in each metagenomic sequence (Supplementary Figure 1).
+These were likely introduced as a control in the sequencing protocol.
+Interestingly, these phiX174 matched reads were not identified in the initial standard database analysis as these reads were classified as bacterial derived phage sequences, and matches were filtered for virus only classified sequences in that analysis.
+Reads corresponding to phiX174 were not over represented in metagenomic samples from full term births.
+Therefore, the differences we observed in detection of reads corresponding to human viral genomes (Figure 1) was unlikely to be related to differences in sequencing of DNA from each placental metagenome.

-To ensure that the reads we detected in Fig. 1 were from human herpesvirus genomes, we used Kraken2 to compare reads from placental metagenomes with a database of human herpesvirus genomes that we created for this study (Fig. S2).
-We found near identical data to those shown in Fig. 1.
+To ensure that the reads we detected in Figure 1 were from human herpesvirus genomes, we used Kraken2 to compare reads from placental metagenomes with a database of human herpesvirus genomes that we created for this study (Supplementary Figure 2).
+We found near identical data to that shown in Figure 1.

-To confirm the data produced by the Kraken2 workflow, an alternative method using the GATK PathSeq tool [47] was used.
-Results showed a very similar classification of the placental metagenomes (Fig. S3).
-One further low-level match was found to Torque Teno virus, which has previously been found in many human tissue types, although it is not thought to be transmitted across the placenta [49].
+To confirm the data produced by the Kraken2 workflow an alternative method using the GATK PathSeq tool (44) was used.
+Results showed a very similar classification of the placental metagenomes (Supplementary Figure 3).
+One further low level match was found to Torque Teno virus which has previously been shown found in many human tissue types, although it is not thought to be transmitted across the placenta (49).
 Detection of Torque Teno virus reads by GATK, but not Kraken2, may reflect a difference in the content of the databases used by the two tools.

-Therefore, using both Kraken2 and GATK workflows, the only reads corresponding to viral DNA genomes that could be confidently identified in placental metagenomes were a small number of reads from the human herpesviruses in samples from full-term pregnancies.
+Therefore, using both Kraken2 and GATK workflows the only reads corresponding to viral DNA genomes that could be confidently identified in placental metagenomes were a small number of reads from the human herpesviruses in samples from full term pregnancies.